oliverturner/blog/src/pages/posts/mqs-in-js.md

 CSS?

-This is where Astro's first class support for PostCSS shines: adding a `postcss.config.cjs` file is the only set-up required to give us access to the richness and power of its ecosystem:
+This is where Astro's first class support for PostCSS shines: adding a `postcss.config.cjs` file is the only set-up required to access the power and flexibility of its ecosystem:

 ```js
 // postcss.config.js